michaelyinopen/job-shop-collection-web/src/utility/redux-taking-thunk/README.md

 `createIsLoadingSelector` creates a selector function of the loading state(see [takeType loading](#taketype-loading)) of the actions identified by `name`.

 ```
-import { createIsLoadingSelector } from '../utility/redux-taking-thunk'
+import { createIsLoadingSelector } from 'redux-taking-thunk'

 const isLoadingSelector = createIsLoadingSelector(name)
 const isLoading = isLoadingSelector(state)